adway/blog/src/pages/2020-05-25-a-defense-of-the-2020-ap-exams.md

-# My Thoughts on the 2020 AP Exams
+# A Defense of the 2020 AP Exams

 The 2020 AP exams are going to be something to look back at for a long, long time.
 Technology failures, questions about fairness, the fact that some of the tests only had _one_ question—these things that people have thought about—and rightfully so.
 However, while I am no fan of the College Board like most of my peers, I have to say, I think they did some real good given the global pandemic that unfortunately continues to rage onwards.